-As the name suggests, windstorms damage roofs with high-speed gusts or strong, sustained winds in excess of 34 miles per hour1.
-They are strong enough to cause light-to-severe damage to trees and buildings, and may be accompanied by rain, snow, or hail.
-Some can last for just a few minutes, as when caused by downbursts from thunderstorms, while others can go on for hours and even days when part of large-scale weather systems.
+Windstorms are high-speed gusts or strong, sustained winds exceeding 34 miles per hour1.
+They’re strong enough to inflict light-to-severe damage on trees and buildings, and can be accompanied by rain, snow, or hail.
+Some windstorms last for a few minutes, as when caused by thunderstorm downbursts; others can go on for hours or even days when part of a large-scale weather system.

-Windstorms can damage roofing materials directly through forceful winds that loosen or blow off roofing materials, and also indirectly by hurtling flying debris into a structure or by causing trees or tree limbs to fall onto homes.
-Not only is this damage an eyesore, damaged roofing also compromises the waterproofing integrity of a roof and makes a home susceptible to moisture infiltration that can cause leaks and/or interior mold growth.
+Forceful winds can directly loosen or blow off roofing materials.
+Indirectly, windstorms can hurtle debris into a structure, or cause trees or tree limbs to fall onto homes.
+Damaged roofing compromises a roof’s waterproofing integrity and makes a home susceptible to moisture infiltration that can cause leaks and interior mold growth.

-Garage doors are also susceptible to damage from high winds.
+Garage doors are susceptible to high wind damage, too.
 If your garage door is showing signs of wear and tear, you may want to contact a firm that installs garage doors and schedule an inspection.

 Heavy winds can bring down trees and branches.
-Consider trimming back tree branches that hang over your home, or taking down trees that are dangerously close to your home.
-You should also have your outdoor furniture or appliances either stored away or securely tied down - this includes patio furniture, grills, outdoor decor, and even your garden shed or kids’ playhouse.
-Move what items you can inside, and consider securing items too big to move by attaching them to anchors using steel cables or chains.
+Consider trimming tree branches that hang over your house, or even taking down trees that are dangerously close to your home.
+You should also store or secure outdoor furniture or appliances: patio furniture, grills, outdoor decor, and even your garden shed or kids’ playhouse.
+Move what items you can inside and consider securing items too big to move by attaching them to anchors using steel cables or chains.

-After a windstorm passes, you should assess the damage done to your property while keeping safety at the forefront of your mind.
-Steer clear of downed power lines, trees with hung up broken limbs, and areas of your home that have visible structural damage.
+After a windstorm passes, keep safety foremost in mind as you assess property.
+Steer clear of downed power lines, trees with hung up broken limbs, and home areas with visible structural damage.
 Contact your insurance company, local utilities, and other professionals to handle these hazards.

-Depending on the amount of damage done to your roof, you may simply need repairs, or you may suddenly find yourself in the market for a new roof.
-Either way, you will want to find a reputable roofing contractor to perform the work.
-You will also want your new roofing to have a high wind-resistance rating to protect you from future storms.
+Depending on the amount of roof damage, you may simply need repairs.
+Or you may suddenly find yourself in the market for a new roof.
+Either way, you’ll want to find a reputable roofing contractor to perform the work.
+You’ll also want your new roofing to have a high wind-resistance rating to protect you in future storms.
 Fortunately, many roofing products sold today offer wind resistance ratings of 110 mph or more when installed to manufacturer specifications.

-Windstorms form when opposing weather systems cause a center of low air pressure to develop while a system of high air pressure is surrounding it.
-Windstorms come in multiple forms - thunderstorms, low pressure weather systems, and air moving over the major mountain ranges of the western U.S. can all give rise to high winds.
+Windstorms form when opposing weather systems cause a center of low air pressure to develop while a system of high air pressure surrounds it.
+Windstorms come in multiple forms: thunderstorms, low pressure weather systems, and air moving over the major mountain ranges of the western U.S. can all give rise to high winds.
 Bands of thunderstorms that move together and create derechos are most common in the Midwest5.